discourse/wp-discourse/docs/FORMATTING.md

 vendor/bin/phpcs lib/discourse-publish.php
 ```

-All issues at "warning" level and above should be addressed.
-It is recommended that you fix issues manually, as use of ``phpcbf`` can lead to unexpected results.
+Ideally, all issues at "warning" level and above should be addressed.

+You can attempt to fix the issues automatically using ``phpcbf``, adhering to following:

+1. Make sure your working tree is clean as you may wish to revert the results (in some cases it can create more issues than it solves)

+2. Only use ``phpcbf`` on a file by file basis.s